Frequently Asked Questions

 Where can I find the sequencing video tours?

 The sequencing videos are listed in the "Course Materials (WU)" section under the category "Introducing students to DNA sequencing and genomic analysis".
-See the Genome Center Video Tour and the Next Generation Sequencing Video Tour" pages for details.
+See the Genome Center Video Tour and the Next Generation Sequencing Video Tour pages for details.

 What are the differences between the "Course Materials" and the "Workshop Materials" sections under "Curriculum"?

-Due to time constraints and the different objectives in a workshop setting compared to a regular course setting, we have adapted some of the course materials for the GEP workshops.
+Due to time constraints and the different objectives in a faculty workshop setting compared to a regular course setting, we have adapted some of the course materials for the GEP workshops.
 The Workshop Materials page contains links to the presentations and materials used during the GEP workshops while the Course Materials page contains links to the materials that are designed for use in a regular class setting.

-Project Management Questions
+Project Management Questions (for members of the GEP)

 Where can I find the installation instructions for Consed?